prisma/prisma1/docs/0.x/01-Quickstart/01-Frontend/04-Angular/01-Apollo.md

 <Instruction>

-Paste the HTTP endpoint for the `Simple API` that you saved after running `graphcool deploy` into `./src/app/client.ts` as the `uri` argument in the `createNetworkInterface` call:
+Paste the HTTP endpoint for the `Simple API` that you saved after running `graphcool-framework deploy` into `./src/app/client.ts` as the `uri` argument in the `createNetworkInterface` call:

 ```js(path="src/app/client.ts")
 // replace `__SIMPLE_API_ENDPOINT__` with the endpoint from the previous step